 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing.

-- To use our grievance (complaint) process, you should call or send us your written complaint using one of the contact methods listed in Chapter 2: Important Phone Numbers and Resources (How to contact us when you are making a complaint about your Part D prescription drugs or How to contact us when you are making a complaint about your medical care). - Please be sure you provide all pertinent information, including any supporting documents you believe are appropriate.
-Your complaint must be received by us within 60 calendar days of the event or incident that resulted in you filing your complaint. - O Your issue will be investigated by a member of our Appeals & Grievance team.
+If you put your complaint in writing, we will respond to your complaint in writing. - To use our grievance (complaint) process, you should call or send us your written complaint using one of the contact methods listed in Chapter 2: Important Phone Numbers and Resources (How to contact us when you are making a complaint about your Part D prescription drugs or How to contact us when you are making a complaint about your medical care). - Please be sure you provide all pertinent information, including any supporting documents you believe are appropriate.
+Your complaint must be received by us within 60 calendar days of the event or incident that resulted in you filing your complaint. - Your issue will be investigated by a member of our Appeals & Grievance team.
 If you submit your complaint verbally, we will inform you the result of our review and our decision verbally or in writing.
 If you submit a verbal complaint and request your response to be in writing, we will respond in writing.
 If you send us a written complaint, we will send you a written response, stating the result of our review.
 Our notice will include a description of our understanding of your complaint and our decision in clear terms. - We must address your complaint as quickly as your case requires based on your health status, but no later than 30 calendar days after receiving your complaint.
-We may extend the timeframe by up to 14 calendar days if we justify a need for additional information and the delay is in your best interest. - You also have the right to ask for a fast "expedited" grievance.
-A fast "expedited" grievance is a type of complaint that must be resolved within 24 hours from the time you contact us.
-You have the right to request a fast "expedited" grievance if you disagree with: - Our plan to take a 14-calendar-day extension on an organization/coverage determination or reconsideration/redetermination (appeal); or - Our denial of your request to expedite an organization determination or reconsideration (appeal) for health services; or - Our denial of your request to expedite a coverage determination or redetermination (appeal) for Part D Prescription drugs.
+We may extend the timeframe by up to 14 calendar days if we justify a need for additional information and the delay is in your best interest.